lTheMightyMl/Jozve/Jozve.md

 Image **Deblurring** (**Noise reduction**) is the processes of removing blurring artifacts (noise) from images [input image say $Y$ which is blurred image which generally happens due to camera shake or some other phenomenon].
 Given corrupted image $Y \in \mathbb R^{m\times n}$, we reconstruct the image by solving the optimization problem below:
 $$\min_X \sum_{i, j}|Y_{ij}-(K*X)_{ij}| + \lambda \sum_{i, j}\big((X_{ij}-X_{i, j+1})^2+(X_{i+1, j}-X_{ij})^2\big)^\frac{1}{2}$$
-where K * denotes convolution with a blurring filter.
+where $K*$ denotes convolution with a blurring filter.
 ### Machine Learning

 # 2